New Game 'Death Stranding' Is A Compelling Mess

 Make no mistake: This is thoroughly a Hideo Kojima game.
 Though made by many individuals, it bears the unmistakable marks of its supreme creator.
 In fact, it is maybe the most Hideo Kojima of all Hideo Kojima games.

-Its familiar excesses are unchecked, including loads of celebrity appearances — Guillermo Del Toro, Nicolas Winding Refn, Edgar Wright — and a music soundtrack that features the likes of CVHRCHES and Khalid.
+Its familiar excesses are unchecked, including loads of celebrity appearances — Guillermo Del Toro, Nicolas Winding Refn, Edgar Wright — and a music soundtrack that features the likes of CHVRCHES and Khalid.

 In the past, Kojima's over-the-top dialogue seemed aware of it's own absurdity.
 Now, it's painfully overwrought and melodramatic.
 The game's dialogue and premise are corny as hell.
 Sometimes, it's a blast to play, with enthralling, terrifying, overwhelming set pieces.
 But it's often a chore, with dull gameplay that consists of the player traversing the same empty stretch of environment over and over again.
 This isn't an issue early on, but it often feels like what would be a solid 20-hour story is being stretched out to a repetitive 40 hour experience.